open-mmlab/Amphion/preprocessors/Emilia/README.md

-## Emilia Pipeline
+## Emilia

-This is the source code of the Emilia Pipeline.
+This is the official code for the **Emilia** dataset, and the source code of the *Emilia-Pipe*.
 This README file will introduce the project and provide an installation guide.

 ### Pipeline